obsxrver/ComfyUI-Distributed/README.md

 **Usage**: Place after any image generation node to enable distributed processing.
 Works automatically when workers are enabled.

 ### Distributed Seed
-> Ensures unique seeds across distributed workers for varied generation
+> Ensures unique seeds across distributed workers for varied generations

 **Usage**: Connect to any seed input.
-Each worker automatically receives an offset seed for variety.
+Each worker automatically receives an offset seed to ensure randomisation.
+Alternatively, you can connect a seed node directly to this node's seed input, which will automatically handle seed offsetting across all workers.

 ### Ultimate SD Upscale Distributed
-> Distributed version of Ultimate SD Upscale that processes tiles across multiple GPUs
+> Distributed version of Ultimate SD Upscale that processes tiles across multiple GPUs, making upscaling much faster

 **Usage**:
 1. Upscale your image with a regular upscale model (ESRGAN, etc.)
 2. Feed the upscaled image into this node
 3. Configure tile settings
-4. Enable workers for faster processing
+4. Enable workers for fast processing

 ---